Jump to Navigation

 Florida Bankruptcy Attorney

 After you have tried everything to get out from under your debt burden, you may feel frustrated, worried and confused.
-At the Law Office of Paul L. Urich, we invite you to come in and meet with us about bankruptcy and other options that you may not have considered.
+At the Law Office of Paul L. Urich, P.A., I invite you to come in and meet with me about bankruptcy and other options that you may not have considered.

-Why worry about your debts and credit problem another day.
-Contact us to arrange a free consultation today.
-Let us help you stop creditor harassment immediately.
+Why worry about your debts and credit problems another day?
+Contact me online or call 407-915-0842 to arrange a free consultation today.
+Let me help you stop creditor harassment immediately.

 Selecting the right Florida bankruptcy lawyer is an important decision.
-Our attorneys have extensive experience in all areas of debt relief, including:
+I have more than 25 years of experience in all areas of debt relief, including:

-Chapter 7 Bankruptcy in the Cocoa Beach area, Orlando and Central Florida
+Chapter 7 Bankruptcy in the Orlando and Central Florida Area

-Under the new bankruptcy laws, you must first pass a means test to file Chapter 7 bankruptcy.
+Under current bankruptcy laws, you must pass a means test before filing for Chapter 7 bankruptcy.
 If your current monthly income is below the Florida adjusted median income, then you automatically qualify.
 However, even if your income is above the Florida adjusted median income, you may still qualify after expenses such as car payments and retirement plan contributions are deducted from your income.
-Our lawyers have helped many people file Chapter 7 bankruptcy after other attorneys told them that they did not qualify due to the means test.
-We will clearly explain the bankruptcy process and the difference between Chapter 7 versus Chapter 13 bankruptcy.
+I have helped many people file for Chapter 7 bankruptcy after other attorneys told them that they did not qualify.
+I will clearly explain the Chapter 7 bankruptcy process, the timeline and the difference between Chapter 7 versus Chapter 13 bankruptcy.

 Chapter 13 Bankruptcy